 There have been many examples of ethnic persecution throughout history.
-The most dramatic have been genocides, which are systematic killings aimed at exterminating large numbers of people based on their membership in a particular group.
-(Such killings occurred, for instance, in Rwanda in 1994, when Hutu militia targeted Tutsis, and in Germany during World War II, when the Nazi government targeted persons of Jewish descent.)
+Genocides are the most dramatic; that is, systematic killings aimed at exterminating large numbers of people based on their membership in a particular group.
+(Such killings occurred, for instance, in Rwanda in 1994, when Hutu militia targeted Tutsis, and in Germany during World War II, when the Nazi government targeted persons of Jewish descent, among others they deemed "undesirable.")
 Clearly, people who escape genocide are eligible for asylum or refugee status.

 However, ethnic persecution need not take such radically violent forms to trigger asylum or refugee protections.
-As in cases of racial persecution, severe and persistent forms of ethnic discrimination (including denials of basic human rights – or even basic civil rights such as the right to vote) can also qualify their victims for asylum or refugee status in the United States.
-Such discrimination need not be explicitly aimed at hurting the affected group; proving that the negative impact or enforcement of a seemingly neutral law falls disproportionately on the group may suffice, although this may be a harder case to make.
+As in cases of racial persecution, severe and persistent forms of ethnic discrimination (including denials of basic human rights, or even basic civil rights such as the right to vote) can also qualify victims for asylum or refugee status in the United States.
+Such discrimination need not be explicitly aimed at hurting the affected group; proving that the negative impact or enforcement of a seemingly neutral law falls disproportionately on the group may suffice, although this can be a harder case to make.

 Nor need the persecution be widespread.
 If you have been beaten, threatened, or otherwise individually targeted by government agents or other groups based on your ethnicity, you could focus on describing the particular circumstances of your case.
 Note, nonetheless, that evidence of a larger pattern of persecution would strengthen your case.

-Finally, you should expect a somewhat more difficult case if you are claiming persecution based not on your misclassification as being a member of a particular ethnic group but rather based on your association in other ways with members of such a group.
+Finally, you should expect a somewhat more difficult case if claiming persecution based not on your misclassification as a member of a particular ethnic group, but rather based on your association in other ways with members of the group.
 (This might apply in cases of interethnic dating, for example.)